RunestoneInteractive/RunestoneServer/README.rst

     runestone=# \q
     $

-If you did not give youself a password then you will need to edit `/etc/postgresql/9.5/main/pg_hba.conf`  In that file find the line that looks like this
+If you did not give yourself a password then, on Ubuntu, you will need to edit `/etc/postgresql/9.5/main/pg_hba.conf`  In that file find the line that looks like this

 ::